-Should Brazil have an embassy in North Korea?
+Why Brazil is right to have an embassy in North Korea

 Yet Brazil decided to move ahead, four years after the North Korean embassy had opened in Brasília.
 Since then, Brazil is the only South American country to have an embassy in Pyongyang (the only other country in the Western Hemisphere is Cuba).
 Most other countries with embassies in North Korea are Asian or Middle Eastern (13, including China, Russia, Mongolia, Indonesia, Syria and Palestine) and European (7, including Germany, the United Kingdom, the Czech Republic and Sweden).
 Clearly, many important countries do not bother to have an embassy in North Korea.

 Furthermore, Pyongyang is no popular spot among diplomats, and Japan and South Korea (both key economic partners for Brazil) have grown more critical of any country's attempts to engage North Korea.
 So is it really worth the hassle?
-Brazil's Foreign Minister Patriota has repeatedly underlined the importance of maintaining a presence in one of the world's most isolated regimes in order to have access to first-hand information.
+Brazil's Foreign Ministers -- from Patriota to Aloysio Nunes -- repeatedly underlined the importance of maintaining a presence in one of the world's most isolated regimes in order to have access to first-hand information.

-He clearly has a point.
-During my recent visit to Pyongyang, I realized just how ill-informed the international media is about the situation on the ground in North Korea.
+They clearly have a point.
+During my week-long visit to Pyongyang in 2013, I realized just how ill-informed the international media is about the situation on the ground in North Korea.
 No country with global ambitions, such as Brazil, can afford to rely on impossible-to-verify second-hand information in one of the most complex political hot spots on earth.

 Photo credit: AFP